helgoboss/helgobox/doc/user-guide.md

   a bunch of mappings with [FX: Enable/disable](#fx-enabledisable) target in order to enable/disable other ReaLearn FX instances.
 Then each of the other ReaLearn instances acts as one mapping bank/group.
-- **By switching between presets of another ReaLearn instance:** You can use one main ReaLearn instance containing a mapping with [FX: Navigate within presets](#fx-navigate-within-presets) target in order to navigate between presets of another ReaLearn FX instance.
+- **By switching between presets of another ReaLearn instance:** You can use one main ReaLearn instance containing a mapping with [FX: Navigate between presets](#fx-navigate-between-presets) target in order to navigate between presets of another ReaLearn FX instance.
 Then each preset in the other ReaLearn instance acts as one mapping bank/group.
 However, that method is pretty limited and hard to maintain because presets are something global (not saved together with your REAPER project).